-Are you, like us, always worrying what to do with the chicken bones from Sunday roasts, the shells from your morning’s scrambled egg, or the peel from a scrummy banana smoothie?
-Or how you can be more eco friendly at home?
-If so, then let us tell you just what a food waste disposer can do.
+Food waste disposer on your wish list?
+Maybe you’re always worrying what to do with the chicken bones from Sunday roasts?
+How about the shells from your morning’s scrambled egg, or the peel from a scrummy banana smoothie?
+Or perhaps you’re wondering how you can be more eco-friendly at home?
+If so, let us tell you just what a food waste disposer can do.

-If you love to cook from scratch, it’s inevitable you’ll end up with inedible food waste.
+A food waste disposer is perfect for you if you love to cook from scratch.
+That’s because it’s inevitable you’ll end up with inedible food waste.

 Most of us can probably admit to leaving something in the fridge past its best, or serving too much at a dinner party as well, right?
 We’re looking at you, Georgina.